Resume for Carpenter

 6. Certifications and Training

-If you’ve attended specific training courses or have obtained any certifications that directly relate to carpentry.
-List them at the bottom of this list.
-This will prove your commitment towards professional development and continuous learning within the field.
+If you’ve taken part in any specific training programs or obtained certifications directly related to carpentry, you should list the details at the bottom of this list.
+This shows your dedication toward professional development and ongoing education in the field.

 Example:

-OSHA Certified: Successfully completed Occupational Safety and Health Administration (OSHA) training on construction safety protocols.
+OSHA Certified: Completed Occupational Safety and Health Administration (OSHA) training on safety practices for construction.

 Section | Content |